nim-lang/c2nim/doc/c2nim.rst

 c2nim is a tool to translate ANSI C/C++ code to Nim.
-The output is human-readable Nim code that is meant to be tweaked by hand after the translation process. c2nim is no real compiler!
+The output is human-readable Nim code that is meant to be tweaked by hand after the translation process. c2nim is not a real compiler!

 c2nim is preliminary meant to translate C header files.
 Because of this, the preprocessor is part of the parser.
 For example: